sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Combines numerous take statements into one
 - Code execution resumes when all actions have been dispatched (in any order)

+## Channels

+### What are Channel

+- `Action Channel` buffer actions to be processed one at a time
+- `Event Channel` connects app to outside event sources
+- `Channel` can communicate between two sagas

+### Action Channels

+- Records all events with specified type
+- Calling `take` accesses and removes oldest record
+- Used to handle actions that would otherwise be lost

+### Generic Channels

+- Creates special line of communication between two sagas
+- Action types not required

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step